 This chart is most useful for answering a narrow question: Is this stock trading high, low, or normal relative to its own history?
 It works best alongside growth, profitability, and forward-looking business analysis, because a stock can deserve a higher or lower regime if its business quality has changed.

-The current PE ratio of A is below the 3, 5 and 10-year averages.
+The current PE ratio of A is above the 3 and 5-year historical averages, but it is below the 10-year average.

-Agilent Technologies's P/E of 25.3 is above the Healthcare sector average but below the industry and its peers average.
-But compared to its Healthcare sector average of 24.1, Agilent Technologies's P/E is only 5% higher.
+Agilent Technologies's P/E of 31.8 is above the Healthcare sector average but below the industry and its peers average.
+Compared to its Healthcare sector average of 24.52, Agilent Technologies's P/E is 30% higher.

 Over the last ten years, the quarterly PE ratio reached a historic high of 118.44 in the Jan 2018 quarter.